nordstream3/FOC/production/README.md

 <img src="../images/gnd.png" width="600" style="float:left;">

-1. Start by aligning the modules so the FOC/PILL is located on the back-side of the MAIN module.
+1. Start by aligning the modules so the FreePill is located on the back-side of the MAIN module.
 Place the first JST in its right positions on the front side of the main module, and solder the connector pins on the back side.
 Be careful not to use more than just enough solder for these pins.
 We don't want solder in between the pcbs.
 2. Turn the board around and temporarily remove the plastic socket of the JST, using e.g. a hobby knife or pliers.
 3. While making sure that the modules are perfectly aligned, solder the pins on this side also.
 4. Do the same thing for the remaining JSTs.
 5. Position pin-headers in the remaining terminals, solder these, remove plastic spacers, and solder the other side as well.
-Be careful not to use too much solder, as this will make it difficult to de-solder the foc/pill.
+Be careful not to use too much solder, as this will make it difficult to de-solder the pill.
 6. Carefully, you can re-attach the JST plastic sockets on their corresponding pins, and shorten the length of the (non JST) pins.

 <div>